 It was the last console my parents bought for me

 The Nintendo 64 came out when I was in 7th grade.
-I don’t think I’d ever wanted a material object more.
+I had been playing my Sega Genesis for years at that point.
+And though I still loved it, I was absolutely ecstatic about the N64!
 The transition to 3D blew my 12-year old mind.
 I simply couldn’t get enough of the early launch games.
 They were all amazing!
 My parents told me it was too expensive to get for Christmas of 1996, so I played it anywhere I could-kiosks in stores, at friend’s houses who were lucky enough to have one, and even vicariously through TV commercials on VHS tapes I had recorded (this Shadows of the Empire commercial was amazing).

 I bided my time until the console dropped in price to $149.99 and started an all out campaign to ask for it for my birthday.
-Eventually I wore my parents down and they agreed to get me one a little early (potentially just to shut me up)-either way, I was ECSTATIC.
+Eventually I wore my parents down and they agreed to get me one a little early (probably just to shut me up).
+I was ECSTATIC.
 The night I finally got my own system and copy of Super Mario 64 easily ranks among my favorite gaming memories.

 When the GameCube came out, it was already my senior year of high school.
 I was driving and had a job (at Petsmart!).
 I simply went to Toys’R’Us after I got off work to pick one up with my own hard-earned money.
 At that point the N64 era was coming to close, and I was graduating, leaving home, and starting a new phase of life in college.
 Things would never quite be the same again.
 For me, the time of the Nintendo 64 represents a transition from being a kid into the start of adulthood, and that’s a big reason I look back on it so fondly.